 Put Yourself in Their Shoes

 Growing old is inevitable and each one of us will be in same position one day.
 It’s important we all put ourselves in the shoes of the elderly and reflect on how difficult it must be for them.
 We must be compassionate, empathetic and respectful when we talk to them— especially about the sensitive topic of their independence and potential safety.
 Be prepared that your conversation might not necessarily go to plan, but don’t get impatient.
 Speak softly and calmly and show you genuinely care about their safety.
 As long as you don’t approach the subject from an threatening angle, your parent or loved one won’t get agitated.

 Comfortable and Easy-to-Hide Devices

-If your loved one is concerned about the device showing, here are a number of devices that can be hidden.
+If your loved one is concerned about the device showing, there are a number of devices that can be hidden.
 With stylish medical alert bracelets and necklaces available, there's plenty of choice.

 Make the Right Choice for Your Loved One

 You’re convinced that a medical alert device will considerably raise the standard of living of your parent or loved one.
 However, that doesn’t necessarily mean they’ll be on the same page.
 It’s important to make no assumptions and to introduce the subject sensitively, all while understanding their hesitancy.
 Meanwhile, the most useful thing for you to do is thoroughly research the topic and the various devices on offer.
 So when it finally comes down to talking about the subject, you’ll be ready for their arguments and be able to alleviate their concerns.